Comedy Central is putting content first when it comes to its recently launched brand refresh, which went into effect last month.

 The refresh is “grounded in the shows and in the content,” says Josh Line, executive vice president, marketing and creative, Comedy Central, who joined the network in May 2017 from Viacom’s corporate team.
 And, as the narrator says in the sizzle above, “my simplicity means I can travel across platforms.”

-Comedy Central brought in creative and branding agency Loyalkaspar to do the heavy lifting on the refresh, which included buffing up the network’s logo, creating a custom font for it, designing a custom palette and folding it all together into an “integrating branding system.”
+Comedy Central brought in creative and branding agency Loyalkaspar to do the heavy lifting on the refresh, which included buffing up the network’s logo, creating a custom font for it, designing a custom palette and folding it all together into an “integrated branding system.”

 “What Loyalkaspar brought to the table is some of the theory and thinking behind how this system could work,” says Line.
 “They came up with a new system with new rules that made everything work harder.
 They pulled together a beautiful pitch that gave everyone in the room goosebumps.
 It was thoughtful and strategic.”